SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 ## Initialization

-For information on how to use the *Initialization* parameter, please refer to the [Initialization - Bash script](https://docs.cloud.sdu.dk/hands-on/init-sh.html), [Initialization - Conda packages](https://docs.cloud.sdu.dk/hands-on/init-conda.html), and [Initialization - pip packages](https://docs.cloud.sdu.dk/hands-on/init-pip.html) section of the documentation.
+For information on how to use the *Initialization* parameter, please refer to the [Initialization - Bash script](https://docs.cloud.sdu.dk/hands-on/init-sh.html) and [Initialization - pip packages](https://docs.cloud.sdu.dk/hands-on/init-pip.html) section of the documentation.